MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/20_installation.md

 If you cancel the wizard or receive an error, you can re-run the wizard using `G8000`.
 Once the wizard is complete your machine will reboot to reload the new settings, at which point MillenniumOS is ready for use.

 !!! note "Resuming the Wizard"
     MillenniumOS now supports resuming the wizard if it is not completed.
-Settings are saved to an intermediate file and loaded when the wizard is started, and you will be prompted to continue where you left off or restart.
+Settings are saved to an intermediate file and loaded when the wizard is started.
+You will be prompted to continue where you left off or restart.

 If you experience connection issues during the wizard, you can typically reload your browser tab to trigger the next dialog.